microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tokenissuancepolicy.md

 ### Properties of a token issuance policy definition
-The properties below form the JSON object that represents a token issuance policy.
+The properties form the JSON object that represents a token issuance policy.
 This JSON object must be **converted to a string with quotations escaped** to be inserted into the **definition** property.
-An example is shown below in JSON format:
+The following is an example in JSON format:

 <!-- {
   "blockType": "ignored"